Evertras/simple-homemanager/05-explain-outputs-body.md

 write this from scratch or be able to give an in-depth explanation of each line.
 As long as you can look at a line and think, "Yeah I see that's `X`" then you're good to go, and you can always come back later as you play with things more.

+For the most part, you will not edit your flake.nix much.
+You only really need to come back here if you're adding new profiles or adding some inputs in the future.

+So, [next up](./06-explain-home-nix.md) is explaining `home.nix`, which is where we actually define our home configuration and will spend most of our time.